Cornered Pakistan need to get into attack mode

 Most of the grass on the Lord’s wicket was shaved on Saturday which means that it could be a batting pitch offering some help to spinners.
 Pakistan’s spin trio of Shadab Khan, Imad Wasim and Mohammad Hafeez could pose problems for the shaky South African batting line-up especially in the second innings.

 Pakistan were criticised for opting to bowl first on a batting wicket against India.
-This time they might go for a different option if Sarfaraz wins the toss.
+This time they might go for a different option if Sarfraz wins the toss.

 A total of 300 plus could put the Proteas under pressure especially because the team’s chief batsmen aren’t in top form.
 The South Africans have passed 300 only once in the World Cup.
 Like Pakistan, none of their batsmen have scored a century though there have been six fifties.